uchicago-dsi/hpc-doc/README.md

 ```

 # Storage
-TLDR: Save your code on /home/$cnetid, save your data on /net/scratch/$cnetid, and back your data on /net/scratch/$cnetid periodically.
+TLDR: Save your code on /home/$cnetid, save your data on /net/scratch/$cnetid, and back your data periodically, especially for /net/scratch/$cnetid.

 **There is no backup for /net/scratch/$cnetid and the files will be cleaned periodically** (maybe every 2 months).